BVLC/caffe/examples/imagenet/readme.md

 Sit back and enjoy!

-On my K20 machine, every 20 iterations take about 36 seconds to run, so effectively about 7 ms per image for the full forward-backward pass.
-About 2.5 ms of this is on forward, and the rest is backward.
+On a K40 machine, every 20 iterations take about 26.5 seconds to run (while a on a K20 this takes 36 seconds), so effectively about 5.2 ms per image for the full forward-backward pass.
+About 2 ms of this is on forward, and the rest is backward.
 If you are interested in dissecting the computation time, you can run

     ./build/tools/caffe time --model=models/bvlc_reference_caffenet/train_val.prototxt